jmbehlmann/reddit-playlistify/README.md

 # Threadlistify

-Threadlistify is a Python application that utilizes various APIs to retrieve data from Reddit threads, analyze comments, and interact with the Spotify API to create playlists based on mentioned albums.
+Threadlistify is a Python application that utilizes various APIs to retrieve data from Reddit threads, analyze comments, and interact with the Spotify API to create playlists based on albums mentioned in the thread.

 ## Features

-- **Reddit Comment Analysis:** Retrieves top-level comments from a specified Reddit thread and analyzes them to extract mentioned albums.
+- **Reddit Comment Analysis:** Retrieves top-level comments from a specified Reddit.
 - **OpenAI Integration:** Utilizes OpenAI's GPT-3.5 language model to process Reddit comments and extract album names.
 - **Spotify Playlist Creation:** Interacts with the Spotify API to create playlists based on the extracted albums.
-- **Environment Variable Configuration:** Utilizes environment variables for secure configuration of API credentials.

 ## Things you will need